mrvivekkumar7171/flight-price-prediction/README.md

 ## Overview

-This repository focuses on deploying a basic machine learning model of Flight Price Prediction using Flask.
-It includes interpreting learning curves, evaluating and selecting models, creating a web application with Flask, and deploying the app using Render.
+This repository focuses on deploying a basic machine learning model of Flight Price Prediction using **Flask**.
+It includes interpreting learning curves, evaluating and selecting models, creating a web application with Flask, and deploying the app using **Render** using **git** and **GitHub**.

 # Project Flow Details :
 1. **Model Training:**